NiYuan224/draft-ni-agent-entity-discovery/draft-ni-agent-entity-discovery.md

 3. Connection: The client initiates a direct TLS connection to the agent.
 During the handshake, the client validates the credential presented by the agent against the credential associations.

-4. Application credential validation (Optional): If additional application-layer authentication is required inside the secure tunnel, the agent presents an application-layer token.
-The client utilizes the credential associations from the AED RR to verify the token signature.
+4. Application credential validation (Optional): If additional application-layer authentication is required inside the secure tunnel, the agent presents an application-layer token, then the client utilizes the credential associations from the AED RR to verify the token signature.

 # Domain Names for AED Credential Associations {#QNAME}